lewi0332/udacity_bikeshare/README.md

     return df
 ```

 This was asked in the template.
 Having converted the columns of hour and month into strings, printing a readable most frequent Month and Day could happen with just one line of code.
 This works with the version of Pandas from my terminal.
-For some reason on the udacity web terminal, the month_name opbject is not found.
+For some reason on the udacity web terminal, the month_name function is not found.

-The most frequent hour required a little more work converting to a traditionally read integer.

 However, here is where the code initially broke and took far to long to fix.
 In looking for the most frequent month, it wasn't correct to print a "frequent month" when it had been filtered to only one month of date.
 Thus, I had asked for the 'month' variable created in the first get_filters() function.
 I figured the return statment made the scope global.
 It did not.
 I tried to create a second variable that did save outside the function, but that didn't work.
 I have finally realized that I could add the variable as arguments in the function.
 This would bring the values into this function and allow me to create an 'if' statement to first check if the user had filtered the month before claiming it was the most frequent.

 ```
 def time_stats(df, month, day):
     """Displays statistics on the most frequent times of travel.
+    """
-    !!!
-Need to solve "all" problem.
-If I've filtered month, it should not print 'common month'. """ print("\nCalculating The Most Frequent times of travel...\n") start_time = time.time()
+    print("\nCalculating The Most Frequent times of travel...\n") start_time = time.time()
     # display the most common month